zlianghahaha/zlianghahaha.github.io/_pages/about.md

 <!-- Please check my [CV](CV_ZhidingLiang.pdf) for more details. -->

-<font color="red">I will join Rensselaer Polytechnic Institute (RPI) at 2024 Fall as a Tenure Track Assistant Professor!
+<font color="red">I will join Rensselaer Polytechnic Institute (RPI) at 2024 Fall as a Tenure Track Assistant Professor and my lab is on [Visit My Other Site](lianglab.html)!
 I have fully funded PhD openings in my group for Spring/Fall 2025, if you are admitted to RPI at Fall 2024 and still in rotation, you can also feel free to contact with me!</font>

 # Research
 My research interests recently focus on quantum computing, including: